Registering a Currency

 Money2 ships with a list of [Common Currencies](/common-currencies.md) however there are times when you may want to add additional currencies (e.g. digital currencies) or change the defaults for an existing Common Currency.

-When creating custom Currencies you have two choices, register the currency as a Common Currency, with the benefit that you can access like any other currency, or create and manage the currency in your own code.
+When creating custom Currencies you have two choices, register the currency , with the benefit that you can access it like any other currency, or create and manage the currency in your own code.

-Both methods are useful at different times so use the one that best suites your use case.
+Both methods are useful at different times so use the one that best suits your use case.

 import 'package:money2/money2.dart';